-Banco Popular de Puerto Rico, an affiliate of Popular Securities, Inc., an underwriter for the Bonds, has provided to the Authority various lines of credit in an aggregate principal amount of approximately \$540 million, of which \$460 million is currently syndicated.
-Each of Banco Bilbao Vizcaya Argentaria Puerto Rico, an underwriter of the Bonds through its municipal securities division BBVAPR MSD, Banco Santander Puerto Rico, an affiliate of Santander Securities Corporation, an underwriter for the Bonds, and FirstBank Puerto Rico, the parent of FirstBank Puerto Rico Securities Corp., an underwriter for the Bonds, have an interest in the syndicated lines of credit.
-The Authority repaid approximately \$3.9 million of these lines from the proceeds of the Series XX Bonds and expects to repay approximately \$190.7 million of the remaining lines of credit from the issuance of the Series ZZ Bonds.
+Banco Popular de Puerto Rico, an affiliate of Popular Securities, Inc., an underwriter for the Bonds, has provided to the Authority a line of credit in an aggregate principal amount of approximately \$275 million, of which approximately \$270 million is currently outstanding and syndicated.
+Banco Popular de Puerto Rico has also provided various term loans to the Authority in an aggregate principal amount of approximately \$55 million, of which approximately \$39 million is currently syndicated.
+Each of Banco Bilbao Vizcaya Argentaria Puerto Rico, an underwriter of the Bonds through its municipal securities division BBVAPR MSD, and Banco Santander Puerto Rico, an affiliate of Santander Securities Corporation, an underwriter for the Bonds, have an interest in the syndicated line of credit.
+FirstBank Puerto Rico, the parent of FirstBank Puerto Rico Securities Corp., an underwriter for the Bonds, has an interest in the syndicated line of credit and the syndicated term loans.
+The Authority expects to repay the amounts outstanding under the line of credit from the proceeds of the Series CCC Bonds.